WordPress/gutenberg/docs/reference-guides/block-api/block-supports.md

 }
 ```

-When the block declares support for a specific spacing property, the attributes definition is extended to include the `style` attribute.
+When the block declares support for a specific spacing property, its attributes definition is extended to include the `style` attribute.

 - `style`: attribute of `object` type with no default assigned.
 This is added when `margin` or `padding` support is declared.
 It stores the custom values set by the user, e.g.: